Give Him Up

-"Give Him Up" is the second single from Canadian rock band Faber Drive's second album, Can't Keep a Secret.
+"Give Him Up" a song by Canadian pop punk band Faber Drive.
+It was released on December 15, 2009, as the second single from their second studio album, Can't Keep a Secret.
 It peaked at number 26 on the Canadian Hot 100.

-The song officially debuted on November 30, 2009.
+The song was certified Platinum by Music Canada in April 2010.

+Background and release

+The song debuted on contemporary hit radio on November 29, 2009, before it was officially released as a single on December 15, 2009, for digital download.

+Composition

+"Give Him Up" was written by Dave Faber and Jeremy Liddle.
+The track was produced by Josh Ramsay, who also co-wrote the song.
+Described as a dance by Dave Faber, he stated that the band "We really wanted to write some dance stuff so we wrote 'Give Him Up' with Josh Ramsay [Marianas Trench], and we're proud of what we've got."

+Music video

 A video was released by the band via their official YouTube channel on January 13, 2010.
 It features the band in a bowling alley, showcasing a story about a teenaged boy cheating on his girlfriend by going on a date with another girl.
 His girlfriend secretly stalks the couple and eventually busts them by the end of the video.

+Personnel

+Credits for "Give Him Up" retrieved from album's liner notes.